House of Windisch-Graetz: History

 Weriand, with the help of the rich dowry of his mother, Maria Leopoldine of Arenberg, acquired numerous castles in what is now Slovenia.
 After World War II, the estates in the Czechoslovak Republic as well as in Hungary and Yugoslavia were confiscated by communist regimes.
 The estate of Siggen is still owned by the elder line.

 Great Britain's Princess Michael of Kent is descended from this family through her maternal grandmother, while her husband Prince Michael of Kent is a first cousin once removed of Archduchess Sophie Franziska of Austria, Princess of Windisch-Graetz.

-(Mediatized) Princes of Windisch-Graetz
+(Mediatized) Princes of Windischgrätz

-Joseph Nicholas of Windisch-Graetz (1744–1802) was the father of both of the men whose lines are given below.
+Joseph Nicholas of Windischgrätz (1744–1802) was the father of both of the men whose lines are given below.